 Codes in category Z52, Donors of organs and tissues, are used for living individuals who are donating blood or other body tissue.
-These codes are only for individuals donating for others, not for self-donations.
-They are not used to identify cadaveric donations
+These codes are for individuals donating for others, as well as for self-donations.
+They are not used to identify cadaveric donations.